 An engaged employee is one who is 100% invested and involved in the company’s mission, vision, and values and who will act in such ways to facilitate the organization’s interests and objectives.

 Suppose we were to look at this concept from an HR and management point of view.
-We should define employee engagement as a complex of measures and initiatives devised to boost an employee’s perception and emotional attachment towards the company, their job role, their colleagues and the company culture, vision and mission.
+We should define employee engagement as a complex of measures and initiatives devised to boost an employee’s perception and emotional attachment towards the company, their job role, their colleagues, and the company culture, vision, and mission.